 - Turn on the air compressor

-- Low residual volume, implying that more of the volume fill will be delivered to the patient as aerosol.
+3) Low residual volume, implying that more of the volume fill will be delivered to the patient as an aerosol.

-- Well-defined droplet size distribution.
-If, however, the same system was required to deliver only a modest volume of drug aerosol, then the system described earlier becomes “bad” because such an efficient system of delivery will deliver an unnecessarily large aerosol dose with possible increased local and systemic side-effects.”
-3
+4) Well-defined droplet size distribution.
+If, however, the same system was required to deliver only a modest volume of drug aerosol, then the system described earlier becomes “bad” because such an efficient system of delivery will deliver an unnecessarily large aerosol dose with possible increased local and systemic side-effects.”3

-You can complete the process described above without disturbing or making your child uncomfortable, since they are only required to keep still until the device is done releasing medicine or as long as the physician recommends.
-This is the reason why nebulizers are great medical aids for enhancing your infant’s breathing process.
+The parent or caregiver can complete the process described above without disturbing or making the child uncomfortable since they only have to stay still until the device releases all the medicine or as long as the physician recommends.
+For this reason, nebulizers are optimal medical aids for enhancing an infant’s breathing process.

-- In the past, nebulizers were widely used to treat young children who were unable to use hand-held inhalers.
-The development of spacers with face masks has reduced this indication for nebulizer use in childhood.”
-4
+5) In the past, nebulizers were widely used to treat young children who were unable to use hand-held inhalers.
+The development of spacers with face masks has reduced this indication for nebulizer use in childhood.”4

 The medication used in nebulizers differs according to your child’s disease or how serious his/her condition is.
 Saline solutions are used in moderate situations, nonsteroidal drugs are used for considerably dangerous conditions, while drugs containing steroids are reserved for critical conditions.

-Nebulizers can help your child deal with a number of respiratory issues, including several asthmatic problems.
-These devices are able to make the affected respiratory tract wider, therefore improving your child’s condition and breathing pattern.
-Although nebulizing is highly advantageous, you should never auto-medicate your child.
-Be sure to visit a health professional to determine if nebulization is recommended and to set the proper treatment schedule, which largely depends on the seriousness of the condition.
-It could vary from exclusively one time during the day to every couple of hours.
+Nebulizers can help children deal with a number of respiratory issues, including several asthmatic problems.
+These devices widen the affected respiratory tract, improving the condition and breathing pattern.
+Although nebulizing is beneficial, abstain from auto-medicating.
+Vsit a health professional to determine if you need nebulization and to set the proper treatment schedule, which largely depends on the seriousness of the condition.
+It could vary from once per day to every couple of hours.

-This device does not pose a threat to the user or the one administering the medication.
-However, treatment may leave your child feeling nauseous, with a burning sensation in the chest, discomfort in the throat or bad aftertaste.
-Although these effects are uncommon, it can also cause lightheadedness, abdominal pain, and nosebleeds.
-It is important to highlight that all these conditions are highly unusual.
+This device does not threaten the user.
+However, treatment may cause nausea, a burning sensation in the chest, discomfort in the throat or bad aftertaste.
+Although these effects are uncommon, nebulization can also cause lightheadedness, abdominal pain, and nosebleeds.

 Nebulizing at Home vs. Nebulizing at a Healthcare Facility